 County Board –All committee meetings and board meetings are available through the Webex platform.
 Meeting links are posted on the county board website at www.willcountyboard.com/meetings.
 Call the county board office at (815) 740-4602 or email firstname.lastname@example.org for additional information.

-County Clerk – Open to the public for services, however, clients are strongly encouraged to conduct business online, over the telephone, or through the mail if possible.
-Visitors who arrive unannounced may be asked to wait briefly in the County Office Building lobby to avoid crowding inside the office.
+County Clerk – Clients are strongly encouraged to conduct business online, over the telephone, or through the mail if possible.
 Marriage and civil union licenses must be issued in person, but by appointment only.
 All vital records – birth, marriage, and death certificates – may be obtained online, by phone, or through the mail.
 For more information on any services, call (815) 740-4615 or visit the website: www.thewillcountyclerk.com.

 Executive Office – closed to the public.
 Call (815) 774-7480 for assistance or information.